Akshith286/OTP-Verification/README.md

   <li>Finally, we need to request two user inputs; first for the user’s email and then for the OTP that the user has received.</li>
   </ol>

-<p>So this is the complete process of creating an OTP verification application using Python.
-In the section below, I will take you through how to implement these steps using Python for the task of OTP verification.</p>
+<p>So this is the complete process of creating an OTP verification application using Python.</p>